usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 {{% /tab %}}
 {{< /tabs >}}

-A similar approach of expressing the data is used to reformat the rest of all the `Controls` (1.1.2, 2.1.1 and 2.2.1)
+Using additional parts, all of the additional content is included.
+The `Implementation Guidance` section is contained within a part named `guidance` and the `Other Information` section is contained within a part named `information`.
+Notice in the above that each part has a unique identifier, and that the `guidance` part has child parts, which contain distinct areas of guidance.

 ## The Final Catalog

+The same control approach can also be applied to the rest of the controls in the *Sample Security Catalog* (i.e., 1.1.2, 2.1.1 and 2.2.1).

+Assembling all of the control content described in this tutorial, we obtain the final structure of the *Sample Security Catalog* ([XML](catalog.xml), [JSON](catalog.json), [YAML](catalog.yml)):

 {{< tabs XML JSON YAML >}}
 {{% tab %}}
-Assembling all of the XML elements described above, we obtain the final structure of the *Sample Security Catalog*:

 {{< highlight xml "linenos=table" >}}
 <?xml version="1.0" encoding="UTF-8"?>
 <catalog xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"